 How to download your chart as an PNG

 In this article, we'll explain how to download your chart as a static image, e.g. to print it or embed it in a presentation.
-This feature is available for all plans but the free plan.
+This feature is free for all our users.

 The image format that works best for graphics and can be imported/uploaded to most other tools (e.g. Photoshop, Keynote, Powerpoint, Google Docs, etc.) is PNG – short for Portable Network Graphics.
 PNGs have the file extension .png.